AnsenYu/ENU-mainnet-contract-upgrade/enumsig/README.md

 > sh step_1_bps.sh

 ### Step 2 \[required\]
-At about 2018.11.05 12:00:00, I will generate a non-signed transaction of setting contract of enu.msig and save it to `upgrade_enumsig_contract_trx.json`, then modify the expiration of the transaction to Beijing 2018.11.05 21:00:00.
+At about 2018.11.05 12:00:00, I(ansenironman) will generate a non-signed transaction of setting contract of enu.msig and save it to `upgrade_enumsig_contract_trx.json`, then modify the expiration of the transaction to Beijing 2018.11.05 21:00:00.
 Then I will rename it to `upgrade_enumsig_contract_official_trx.json` and upload to this repo.
 > sh step_2_leader.sh

 ### Step 3 \[required\]
+Before 2018.11.05 12:00:00 and 2018.11.05 21:00:00, BP's please pull the latest version of this repo, there should be a `upgrade_enumsig_contract_official_trx.json` file in this dircectory.

-More than 15 bp's sign the transaction `upgrade_enumsig_contract_official_trx.json` with the producer's **active private key**.
+It's required more than 15 bp's sign the transaction `upgrade_enumsig_contract_official_trx.json` with the producer's **active private key**.

 Just run the following command and it will ask you to input the key.

 > ./step_3_bps.sh

 After input the private key and press enter, you will get the output with the last few lines like this

 >   "transaction_extensions": [],
+>
 >  "signatures": [
+>
 >    **"SIG_K1_JuuiwMk3yW58CN8Ww5ZdzjV6daavLDXT85WfCaBxfyenxY2f18JHUeCGSi4mqs7cQxAVhoV5atCer2zPSNocTGDJwy8Wb8"**
+>
 >  ],
+>
 >  "context_free_data": []
+>
 >}

 Please post your bp's mainnet account and the signature in this [issue]().